Social Customs And Traditions In Korea

 wife the husband, the servants the master.

-Traditionally, the concept of filial piety was even reflected in Korean speech.
+Traditionally, the concept of filial piety was even reflected

 The individual Korean house, new or old, is built to protect its inhabitants from outside